Bishop Museum: Establishment

 Ke Aliʻi Bernice Pauahi Paki Bishop's husband, Charles Reed Bishop, created the museum to preserve royal heirlooms passed down to him upon his wife's death.

 Charles Reed Bishop (1822–1915), a businessman and philanthropist, co-founder of the First Hawaiian Bank and Kamehameha Schools, built the museum in memory of his late wife, Princess Bernice Pauahi Bishop (1831–1884).
 Born into the royal family, she was the last legal heir of the Kamehameha Dynasty, which had ruled the Kingdom of Hawaiʻi between 1810 and 1872.
 Bishop had originally intended the museum to house family heirlooms passed down to him through the royal lineage of his wife.

 Bishop hired William Tufts Brigham as the first curator of the museum; Brigham later served as director from 1898 until his retirement in 1918.

 The museum was built on the original boys' campus of Kamehameha Schools, an institution created at the bequest of the Princess, to benefit native Hawaiian children; she gave details in her last will and testament.
 In 1898, Bishop had Hawaiian Hall and Polynesian Hall built on the campus, in the popular Richardsonian Romanesque architectural style.
 The Pacific Commercial Advertiser newspaper dubbed these two structures as "the noblest buildings of Honolulu".

-Today both halls are listed on the National Register of Historic Places.
+Today, both halls are listed on the National Register of Historic Places.
 Hawaiian Hall is home to a complete sperm-whale skeleton, accompanied by a papier-mâché body suspended above the central gallery.
-Along the walls are prized koa wood display cases; today this wood in total is worth more than the original Bishop Museum buildings.
+Along the walls are prized koa wood display cases; today, the wood alone is worth more than the original Bishop Museum buildings.
+Set into the floor of Hawaiian Hall is a stone image of the Hawaiian shark god Kāneikokala, which museum staff have been unable to move during subsequent renovations.

 The museum is accessible on public transit: TheBus Routes A, 1, 2, 7, 10.